Welcome to today's edition of the Rush 24-7 podcast.

 He didn't come back to Washington soon enough.

-I remember Peter Jennings saying, eh, you know, some presidents are just better at this than others.
+I remember Peter Jennings saying, eh, you know, some presidents are just better at this than others and expressing his disapproval of the way Bush was handling the post-9-11 period.

 And then they said it was all his fault, not the Clintons.

-And then they said he was violating civil rights, And he was listening in on liberals' phone calls and wiretapping their lives.
+And then they said he was violating civil rights and he was listening in on liberals' phone calls and wiretapping their lives.

 He was rounding up citizens.